$L^2$-theory for the $\bar{\partial}$-operator on complex spaces with isolated singularities: Abstract

 \section{Abstract}

-In the 1960s, the $L^2$-theory for the $\dq$-operator has become an important, indispensable part of complex analysis with influence to many other areas of mathematics.
-But, whereas the theory is very well developed on complex manifolds, it has been an open problem ever since to create an appropriate $L^2$-theory for the $\dq$-operator on singular complex spaces.
-In the present article, we present such a theory for $(0,q)$ and $(n,q)$-forms on complex spaces of pure dimension $n$ with isolated singularities.
+We present a refined, improved $L^2$-theory for the $\dq$-operator for $(0,q)$ and $(n,q)$-forms on Hermitian complex spaces of pure dimension $n$ with isolated singularities.
 The general philosophy is to use a resolution of singularities to obtain a regular model of the $L^2$-cohomology.